-- 1. Plaintiff Jay McLaughlin is awarded judgment against Defendants Emera Maine and Hawkeye, LLC jointly and severally in the total amount of \$42,000. - 2.
-Plaintiff is awarded his reasonable attorney fees and costs attributable to the claim under 14 M.R.S. § 7551-B in Count IV of the Amended Complaint. - 3.
+- 1. Plaintiff Jay McLaughlin is awarded judgment against Defendants Emera Maine and Hawkeye, LLC jointly and severally in the total amount of \$44,866.36. - 2.
+Plaintiff is awarded his reasonable attorney fees and costs attributable to the claim under 14 M.R.S. § 7552 in Count III of the Amended Complaint. - 3.
 Plaintiff is awarded pre-judgment and post-judgment interest on the judgment. - 4.
-Defendant Emera Maine is awarded judgment on its cross-claim against Defendant Hawkeye, LLC for the damages, attorney fees, costs and interest awarded to Plaintiff, and for Emera Maine's reasonable attorney fees and costs incurred in the defense of Plaintiff's claims and in the prosecution of Emera's cross-claim.
+Defendant Emera Maine is awarded judgment on its cross-claim against Defendant Hawkeye, LLC for the damages, attorney fees, costs and interest awarded to Plaintiff, and for Emera Maine's reasonable attorney fees and costs incurred in the defense of Plaintiff's claims and in the prosecution of Emera's cross-claim. - 5.
+Except for costs awarded on Count III, Plaintiff is not awarded costs against Defendants. - 6.
+Hawkeye is not awarded its costs against Plaintiff or Emera Maine. - 7.
+Emera Maine is not awarded costs against Plaintiff and is awarded costs on the cross-claim against Hawkeye. - 8.
+The court will decide Plaintiff's and Emera's applications for attorney fees and costs in separate orders after briefing on those issues is complete.